Diversity-Data-Kids/ddkdevtools/README.md

 # ddkdevtools

+### To install and update

-R-code to install devtools
+To install devtools

 ```{r}
 install.packages("devtools")
 ```

-R-code to update if you have the package loaded
+To update if you have the package loaded

 ```{r}
 detach("package:ddkdevtools", unload=TRUE)